We hosted guest experts Tia Glave and Jill Stuber for The Price of Poor Quality Control in Food Safety.

 Jill and Tia are the founders of Catalyst LLC, “a coaching program for creating transformational change within people and organizations toward the ultimate food safety and quality culture.”
 They are leading voices in the growing rhetoric surrounding the need for higher quality standards in the food and beverage industry.

-The webinar started off with a discussion of what “the cost of quality” really means.
-As Jill pointed out, poor quality standards come with a variety of both tangible and intangible costs, including:
+The webinar starts off with a discussion of what “the cost of quality” really means.
+Jill pointed out that poor quality standards come with a variety of costs, including:

 - Cost of retention